 Where the three collide is in the manifestation of the symptoms.
 Both unbalance and misalignment usually manifest themselves as vibration in the system.
 Dynamic unbalance induces vibration by the mechanism explained above, while misalignment results in vibration due to accelerations in out of alignment coupling components.
 The differentiation of the two can be challenging with common vibration analysis methods – however, it should be noted that unless components have been replaced, it is unlikely that their balance has changed.
 When a system is very large and complex with multiple rotating components, anchor points, dampers, actuators, neighbouring equipment, etc., it is very challenging to pin-point root causes.
 In reliability engineering, one of the easiest aspects of a complex system to control is the alignment.

 Eliminating the alignment as a potential source of vibration is relatively simple and effective.
 Shaft alignment technologies exist to make the simple coupling alignment a routine chore, while more sophisticated optical alignment methods or portable 3D metrology tooling is used for more complex systems.
-The benefits of alignment in rotary equipment include vibration reduction – resulting in less noise, increased energy efficiency, less component wear and a decrease of process related issues sparked by vibration.
+The benefits of rotary equipment alignment include vibration reduction – resulting in less noise, increased energy efficiency, less component wear and a decrease of process related issues sparked by vibration.

 For more information on machine vibration, balancing and alignment and how they work together, please contact us.
 We would be happy to discuss your needs or provide a site visit to your facility.